 “But he didn’t take her up on it.”

 “So he says, we really don’t know, I can’t tag him specifically.
 Surveillance got inside the place, as customers, one made the acquaintance of the madam, chatted her up, shared a few laughs, a few visits later he told her he’d heard of a place where young girls could be had, high end, first rate quality, as if he were making conversation, not asking for anything.
 A couple of visits later, she brings it up.
 He said it might be interesting, a new vista.
 She offered him a name and phone number with the caveat that, as far as she knew, the whole thing might be rumor, the number might even be a scam.
 He followed up, turns out it isn’t.
 After a week of back and forth, he’s brought to an isolated house twenty five or thirty miles southwest of San Antonio near a place called Castroville.
 It’s a tiny community, three thousand or so residents.
-Ten miles down a nothing two lane, Texas has a lot of open land, there’s a house, mostly off the grid, solar power, its own water well, farmland, chickens.
+Ten miles down a nothing two lane there’s a house, mostly off the grid, solar power, its own water well, farmland, chickens.
 Our guy was introduced, left alone in a bedroom with a twelve year old, she started undressing, he told her not to, said he just wanted to talk, story of losing his daughter when she was twelve.”

 Chloe, “What did the girl do?
 Did she talk?
 Act surprised?”